xMoshx/DarkAdventueBeta/README.md

 # DarkAdventueBeta
-The start of my journey in game development
+***The start of my journey in game development***
+Make sure you have the Pygame library installed.
+All of the assets are here and it should work just fine other than that.
+Open for new ideas to make the game better!
+Let me know :)